TORONTO METROPOLITAN UNIVERSITY

 Email: dafna.sussman@torontomu.ca

-Office Hours: Wednesday 12-1pm by appointment only
+Office Hours: Wednesday 9-10am By appointment

 Calendar DescriptionThis course deals with the analysis of continuous-time and discrete-time signals and systems.
 Topics include: representations of linear time-invariant systems, representations of signals, Laplace transform, transfer function, impulse response, step response, the convolution integral and its interpretation, Fourier analysis for continuous-time signals and systems and an introduction to sampling.